 Simple Treatment and Prevention Strategy

-Here’s the deal… for cool season lawns you should mostly be concerned about fungus during the heat of the summer.
+Here’s the deal… for cool season lawns you should mostly be concerned about fungus in late spring/early summer.
 That’s when your lawn is most vulnerable and fungus can overtake your lawn and kill infected areas.

-Since it’s the summer that you need to be most concerned about, apply Scott’s DiseaseEx in late spring/early summer right before the real heat kicks in.
+For prevention, apply Scott’s DiseaseEx in late spring/early summer before the real heat kicks in.
 Apply at 2-3 lbs per 1000 s/f. to your entire lawn.
-If you are already starting to see fungus pop up then apply closer to the 3-4lbs per 1000 s/f rate.

 Now, if you have an ugly history of fungus problems and want to use a more aggressive approach you can apply the Scott’s DiseaseEx once a month.
 Don’t forget, the maximum yearly allowance is 37lbs per 1000 s/f.
 So applying at 2lbs per 1000 s/f monthly means you don’t have to worry about overapplying.